garden-io/garden/docs/reference/commands.md

     and deploy service dependencies if needed.

-    Optionally stays running and automatically re-runs tests if their module source (or their dependencies&#x27; sources) change.
+    Optionally stays running and automatically re-runs tests if their module source (or their dependencies' sources) change.

     Examples:

-        garden test              # run all tests in the project garden test my-module    # run all tests in the my-module module garden test -n integ     # run all tests with the name &#x27;integ&#x27; in the project garden test --force      # force tests to be re-run, even if they&#x27;re already run successfully garden test --watch      # watch for changes to code
+        garden test              # run all tests in the project garden test my-module    # run all tests in the my-module module garden test -n integ     # run all tests with the name 'integ' in the project garden test --force      # force tests to be re-run, even if they're already run successfully garden test --watch      # watch for changes to code